What is mortgage protection insurance, and do I need it?

 What is mortgage protection insurance?

-Mortgage protection insurance isn’t the same as payment protection insurance (PPI) as it covers mortgage repayments, and if you need to claim, the payments come directly to you rather than the lender.
+Mortgage protection insurance isn’t the same as payment protection insurance (PPI), as it just covers mortgage repayments rather than general debt, and if you need to claim, the payments come directly to you rather than the lender.

-How much does mortgage payment insurance cost each month?
+How much does mortgage payment insurance cost each month in the UK?

 Your premiums are calculated based on your circumstances, including your age, salary, mortgage repayments and your job.